 It is believed that the concept of Bio-Ecological Drainage System (BIOECODS) could be implemented throughout the country with great success although it is viewed as a new approach in Malaysia.
-Rapid development in Malaysia will bring phenomenon of flooding and pollution of the river will be one of the inevitable consequences in urbanization process.
+In the year 2020, Malaysia would become a fully industrial country and there would be many areas to be developed.
+The phenomenon of flooding and pollution of the river will be one of the inevitable consequences of a rapid development country.
 These are the challenges that the new drainage system which is more environmentally friendly has to face in order to compete with the more challenging environment.